ssuncheol/kd-with-gaussian-noise/README.md

 This is a Pytorch implementation of Knowledge-distillation with gaussian noise.
 (Mixed precision)

-- Title : Noise as a Resource for Learning in Knowledge Distillation [Wacv 2021]
+- Title : Noise as a Resource for Learning in Knowledge Distillation [WACV 2021]

 - Link : [https://arxiv.org/abs/1910.05057]